-We aim to become a leader in integrating meaningful engagement with real-world challenges that support the development of global citizens, and maintain VCU’s
+We aim to become a leader in integrating meaningful engagement with real-world challenges that support the development of global citizens.

 We have many faculty who are internationally recognized experts in their fields.
 In the College of Humanities and Sciences, we prioritize student engagement and interaction with faculty.
 We don't just want you to help with research, we want you to lead.

 The diversity of our research means students can obtain hands-on experience in many different areas in order to find their passion.
 Many CHS faculty conduct community engaged research, which allows students the opportunity to conduct research that has a meaningful, positive impact on VCU and our Richmond community.

 Our faculty conduct research on an extraordinarily diverse set of topics, ranging from the understanding of the histories of Native American people, to addressing inequality and disparities in education, to climate change and the development of alternative and efficient energy sources.

 CHS faculty regularly win a variety of prestigious awards, fellowships and scholarships, including Woodrow Wilson fellowships and Fulbright scholarships.
 They also hold some of the largest grants at VCU, including center grants from the Centers for Disease Control to prevent youth violence and from the Federal Drug Administration and National Institutes of Health to understand the health consequences of e-cigarettes and the impact of policies put in place to regulate them.

 VCU awarded $3 million from the NIH to continue research training of students underrepresented in the sciences